 Summer 1928: a fun evening with friends turns fatal for Georgina and she finds that she must live with the consequences of her actions forever.
 S5 E13: Joke Over

-Its Spring 1922 and the governess is disliked by downstairs, Virginia finds her disagreeable and when she tries to remove the new puppy the staff must act.
-S5 E5: Wanted - a Good Home
+Spring 1922: a governess is disliked by downstairs as Virginia finds her disagreeable.
+When the governess tries to remove a new puppy, the staff must act.
+S5 E5: Wanted - A Good Home

 Summer 1921: Georgina and friends throw a gathering at Eaton Place, but the night ends tragically for one partygoer.
 S5 E3: Laugh a Little Louder Please

-Its February 1920 and Daisy and Edward are having a tough time but a return to Eaton Place is unlikely, and James decides to run for parliament.
+February 1920: Daisy and Edward are having a tough time - but a return to Eaton Place is unlikely - and James decides to run for Parliament.
 S5 E2: A Place in the World

-Its Summer 1919 and jubilation sweeps through London, all at Eaton Place face change but is James able to retain the staff and could life be changed forever.
+Summer 1919: jubilation sweeps through London and all at Eaton Place face change, but is James able to retain the staff and could life be changed forever?
 S5 E1: On with the Dance

-With the war coming to end, can all at Eaton Place look ahead to a bright future, particularly Richard who has joyous news to share.
-S4 E13: Peace out of Pain
+With the war coming to end, can all at Eaton Place look ahead to a bright future and particularly Richard, who has joyous news to share?
+S4 E13: Peace Out of Pain

-As the war continues both upstairs and downstairs want to contribute more.
-James wants a post to the front line and Rose takes on a second role.
+Both upstairs and downstairs want to contribute more as the war continues - while James wants a post to the front lines, Rose takes on a second role.
 S4 E4: Tug of War

-The sinking of the Lusitania has Hudson on a tirade in the servant's hall.
-Upstairs, Richard is made Civil Lord of the Admiralty in the newly formed coalition government.
+The sinking of the Lusitania has Hudson on a tirade in the servants' hall, and Richard is made Civil Lord of the Admiralty in the newly-formed coalition government.
 S4 E3: The Beastly Hun

-James has returned and while telling of the situation of the war he inadvertently gives an account that the newspapers pick up.
-Daisy and Edward have happy news.
+James has returned and inadvertently gives an account of the situation of the war that the newspapers pick up, and Daisy and Edward have happy news.
 S4 E2: News from the Front

 Hudson and James spend a weekend at Somerby Park that allows them to reflect on Eaton Place and how much they enjoy their home.
 S3 E3: A Change of Scene